-This is a wildlife charity based in Zambia, the UK and the Netherlands.
-Kasanka Trust's income from tourism revenue and charitable funding goes towards conservation work in and around Kasanka National Park in northern Zambia.
+A wildlife charity based in Zambia, the UK and the Netherlands that offers various accommodation options, safaris and tours.
+There is also an annual bicycle challenge.
+Kasanka Trust's income from tourism revenue and charitable funding goes towards conservation work in and around Kasanka National Park.
 This is Zambia’s first national park under private management - a beautiful wilderness of wildlife, woodland, plains, lakes, rivers and swamps that form a valuable protected area for many endangered species.

 Charities, trusts and societies in Kasanka National Park, Zambia